jembi/openhim-core-js/README.md

 Running the server
 ==================
 With all the pre-requisits up and running the next step is in running the application.
-Make sure you are running at least nodde version 0.11.9.
+Make sure you are running at least node version 0.11.9.
 To run the OpenHIM core component execute:

 `node --harmony lib/server.js`